Pharmacotherapy for Obesity Management

 Once the patient’s measurements have been taken, conduct a comprehensive history to identify root causes and assess potential barriers and facilitators to treatment such as:

-• Weight history (e.g., At what age did weight become an issue?
+• Take a weight history (e.g., At what age did weight become an issue?
 Was anything happening at that time, like puberty, menopause, immobility, stress, new medication, etc.?).

-• Previous weight loss attempts (e.g., How much weight was lost?
+• Understand previous weight loss attempts (e.g., How much weight was lost?
 How was it lost?
 Was it re-gained?).

-• Presentation of obesity-related symptoms (e.g., shortness of breath, difficulty walking related to knee pain, etc.).
+• Understand presentation of obesity-related symptoms (e.g., shortness of breath, difficulty walking related to knee pain, etc.).

-• Disordered eating behaviours (e.g., binge eating, craving related).
+• Consider screening for disordered eating behaviours (e.g., binge eating, craving related).
 Consider using questionnaires such as the Scoff Questionnaire, the Binge Eating Disorder Screener (BEDS-7) etc.

-• Psychosocial distress and psychological problems (e.g., anxiety, depression, etc.).
+• Consider psychosocial distress and psychological problems (e.g., anxiety, depression, etc.).

-• Medical problems and medications that may affect weight.
+• Address medical problems and medications that may affect weight.

-• Environmental, social and family factors (e.g., family history of overweight and obesity).
+• Consider environmental, social and family factors (e.g., family history of overweight and obesity).

-• Potential of weight loss to improve health.
+• Advise on potential of weight loss to improve health.

-• Appropriate physical examination (e.g., assess patient mobility and ability to walk).
+• Conduct an appropriate physical examination (e.g., assess patient mobility and ability to walk).

-• In older adults, assess for osteoporosis and sarcopenia as necessary.
+• Consider assessing for osteoporosis and sarcopenia in older/frail adults as necessary.
 Consider weight loss when the benefits outweigh potential risks.

 Practice point: Given that weight and obesity assessment can be an overwhelming task for providers, Obesity Canada’s 4Ms framework aims to provide structure to assessment and can be used as a practical approach to understanding barriers, facilitators and complications for patients.